perryhui/Pairs_Trading/README.md

 This is a side project on Pairs Trading.
-I have only uploaded parts of what I have on Github.
+I have only uploaded parts of what I have on GitHub.
-01/01/25 Uploaded Ipynb noteboook on data processing
+01/01/25 Uploaded Ipynb notebook on data processing